 The higher the profit, the higher the tax.

-Non deductible expenses are not included in your profit and loss.
+Non Deductible expenses are not included on your profit and loss.

-They are shown on the balance sheet and include things like:-
+They are instead shown on the balance sheet and include things like:

-Here's an example report showing the Gross and Net losses:-
+Here is an example profit and loss report showing the Gross and Net losses

 A review of the systems in place will be necessary to correct these problems and save the business from financial ruin.